bjornbytes/lovr-keyboard/README.md

 - `keyboard.isDown(key, ...)` Returns whether any of the specified keys are held down.
 The names of all the supported keys can be found [here](https://github.com/bjornbytes/lovr-keyboard/blob/master/lovr-keyboard.lua#L15).
+- `keyboard.wasPressed(key, ...)` Returns whether any of the keys were pressed this frame.
+- `keyboard.wasReleased(key, ...)` Returns whether any of the keys were released this frame.
 - `lovr.keypressed(key)` Called when a key is pressed.
 - `lovr.keyreleased(key)` Called when a key is released.
+- `lovr.textinput(text)` Called when characters are entered.

 License
 ---